Opportunities for Public Engagement

 - Opportunities from the NCCPE - includes Engage Academy, Engage Researchers' Academy and PEP Network.

-- Science Swindon - Science Swindon launched a new science festival with support from the Science Museum.
+- Science Swindon - Science Swindon is launching a new science festival with support from the Science Museum.
+Explore opportunities here.

-- See more information on festivals and events available for researchers to engage with the public.
+- Click here for more information on festivals and events available for researchers to engage with the public.